Jellonator/Bit-Assembly/doc.md

 mov [16:8], [8:8] ; copy [8:8] to [16:8]
 ```

-You can not `mov` a larger value into a smaller balue;
+You can not `mov` a larger value into a smaller value;
 ```asm
 mov [0:3], 128   ;128 will not fit into 3 bits(minimum 8 bits)